 Hank & Billye Suber Aaron Young Scholars Summer Research Institute

-On July 30, 2018, the Duke University Samuel DuBois Cook Center on Social Equity hosted its fourth annual Capstone Conference for the approximately 60 middle and high school students from Durham Public Schools who participated in this year’s Young Scholars Research Institute.
+On July 29, 2019, the Duke University Samuel DuBois Cook Center on Social Equity hosted its Capstone Conference for the fifth annual Hank and Billye Suber Aaron Young Scholars Research Institute.
+Nearly 50 middle and high school students from Durham Public Schools—participants in the program for one, two, or three summers—convened to present the research they conducted over the prior three weeks.

-Also present were media and television icon Mrs. Billye Suber Aaron, for whom the program is named along with baseball legend Hank Aaron, and the family of Dr. Samuel DuBois Cook, for whom the Cook Center is named.
+Honored guests were community activist and educator Mrs. Billye Suber Aaron, for whom the program is named, along with the family of Dr. Samuel DuBois Cook, for whom the Cook Center is named.
+Also in attendance, in addition to many community supporters, were Durham County Commissioners and affiliates of Durham Public Schools, including principals, teachers, and school board members.

 Video produced by Mohamad Chamas and Rahima Rahi, with guidance from Bruce Orenstein, Artist in Residence with the Samuel Dubois Cook Center On Social Equity, documenting the Cook Center's Young Scholars Summer Research Institute.

-The Samuel DuBois Cook Center on Social Equity’s Hank and Billye Suber Aaron Young Scholars Summer Research Institute is a three-week educational enrichment program that provides middle and high-school students enrolled in Durham Public Schools (DPS) in Durham, North Carolina, with training to enhance their writing, research, and presentation skills.
-The program is sponsored by the Samuel Cook Center on Social Equity at Duke University in partnership with Durham Public Schools (DPS).
-In keeping with the Samuel DuBois Cook Center’s central mission as a community of scholars engaged in the study of the causes and consequences of inequality, participants will explore curriculum related to the economic, political, social, and cultural dimensions of inequality.
-During the Hank and Billy Suber Aaron Young Scholars Summer Research Institute, students receive instruction from distinguished middle and high-school teachers, university professors, and leaders from community organizations.
-The program’s main focus is on the development of students’ research, writing, presentation, and critical-inquiry skills around issues of social justice.
-Students design and prepare original research presentations, posters, and papers focused on policy issues that affect inequality.
-Program material is selected by the teaching faculty in collaboration with Cook-Center scholars, focusing on various inequalities and their intersections.
-Emphasis is placed throughout the program on mentoring students in research, writing, and presentation skills.
-During the Hank and Billye Suber Aaron Young Scholars Summer Research Institute, students participate in workshops at Duke University’s Perkins and Rubenstein Libraries and the Nasher Museum of Art.
+The Young Scholars Summer Research Institute is a three-week program that provides high school students enrolled in Durham Public Schools (DPS) with training to enhance their writing, research, and presentation skills.
+The program is sponsored by the Samuel DuBois Cook Center on Social Equity at Duke University in partnership with Durham Public Schools (DPS).
+In keeping with the Samuel DuBois Cook Center’s central mission as a community of scholars engaged in the study of the causes and consequences of inequality, program participants will explore curriculum related to the economic, social, and political dimensions of inequality and their intersections.
+During the Young Scholars Summer Research Institute, students will receive instruction from distinguished teachers, university professors, and leaders from community organizations.
+The program’s main focus is on the development of the students’ research, writing, presentation, and critical-inquiry skills, culminating in a capstone presentation of students’ individual or group research projects.

 Enhance student research, writing, and presentation skills within an academically high-achieving environment